viniciusrocsantiago/java-weatherapi-test/README.md

 **Key features used:**
--   **Time-based expiration:** Entries in the cache are configured to expire after a certain duration since their last write, ensuring data freshness.
+-   **Time-based expiration:** Entries in the cache are configured to expire after a certain duration (30 minutes) since their last write, ensuring data freshness.